1909 VDB Lincoln Wheat Penny Value Guide

 The typical price range for 1909 VDB Lincoln Wheat Penny is $12 - $13 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-• The presence and clarity of the 'V.D.B.' initials on the reverse significantly impact the base value.
+• The presence and clarity of the 'V.D.B.' initials on the reverse significantly impact market demand.

-• The preservation of the original copper luster and the absence of heavy oxidation or cleaning.
+• The preservation of original red copper luster versus brown oxidation or environmental damage.

 How to Identify 1909 VDB Lincoln Wheat Penny?

-• Locate the 'V.D.B.' initials centered at the very bottom of the reverse side, below the wheat stalks.
+• Locate the 'V.D.B.' initials centered at the bottom of the reverse side, just above the rim.

-• Verify the composition is the original bronze alloy consisting of copper, tin, and zinc.
+• Confirm the composition is the original bronze alloy consisting of copper, tin, and zinc.

 History of 1909 VDB Lincoln Wheat Penny